-Traditionally, businesses have had to contract multiple security vendors to achieve a defensive cybersecurity posture.
+Traditionally, businesses have contracted multiple security vendors to achieve a defensive cybersecurity posture.
 Still, this approach often left them vulnerable to sophisticated security threats that target specific applications and endpoints.
-This may explain why unified threat management technologies have quickly become the solution of choice for organizations across industry lines.
+This inconsistency may explain why unified threat management technologies have quickly become the solution of choice for organizations across industry lines.
 But what, exactly, is unified threat management, and how can it help companies improve their information security standards?

 What is Unified Threat Management?

 Unified threat management (UTM) is a cybersecurity framework that provides multiple security features and services through a single device or platform rather than a series of disconnected applications.
-This approach removes many inefficiencies IT administrators contend with and provides network security experts with greater visibility over their organizations’ internal systems and their users’ activities.
+This approach removes many inefficiencies IT administrators contend with and provides network security experts greater visibility over their organizations’ internal systems and their users’ activities.
 UTM solutions typically offer enhanced intrusion detection, application control, and next-generation firewalls to simplify IT asset management and streamline endpoint security functions.
 Some of the basic features of UTM appliances include:

 - Anti-virus software